Training For Big Wave Surfing - Andrew Cotton

 How has your training developed over the years as you have advanced as a big wave surfer and what have you found to be the most effective way to improve your technique?

 Every year I'm looking to improve in every aspect.
-So, that's just not improving my fitness, but it's improving my safety, improving my equipment, and that can be, be down to board designed to the latest inflatable vest to experimenting with cross training and spending more time in the water trying to foil and paddle different boards or to surf more.
-And it all goes back to just trying to be that little bit more fitter to squeeze out one more wave on the day when the waves are big and you need to be fit enough to surf all that.
+That's not just improving my fitness, but it's improving my safety and my equipment.
+That can be down to board design, to the latest inflatable vest, experimenting with cross training and spending more time in the water - trying to foil, or paddle different boards.
+It all goes back to just trying to be that little bit fitter to squeeze out one more wave on the day when the waves are big and you need to be fit enough.

 With all the training you can do, nothing beats time in the water.
 Whether it's foiling, paddling, longboard, shortboards, whatever it is, it's being surf fit and ready and being able to surf for as long as possible when the waves are big.

 What has had the biggest impact when taking your surfing to the next level?

 One thing that I think has made the biggest difference in my surfing would be mindset and accessing that calm mindset through breathing.
 It's just really simple nasal breathing, some of the most basic things have had the biggest impact on my mindset as well as keeping me calm and focused.